dime-worldbank/iehfc/README.md

 ### For Databricks Connection
 We will be running Python in the background to connect to Databricks.
+Note: We are using Python Databricks functions to connect to the Databricks SQL Warehouse.
+While both Python (via `databricks-sql-connector`) and R (via ODBC drivers) can connect to Databricks, we chose Python because it provides a more streamlined native connector and because the ODBC driver setup is not currently available on our Posit server environment.
 1. Create a Python virtual environment:
    ```bash
    python3 -m venv venv